the-other-mariana/the-other-mariana.github.io/_posts/2023-08-21-coding-letters-on-a-path.md

 modified_date:   2023-08-21 21:27:00 +0000
 ---

+The challenge now is to make letters paint the frame on its own.
+For that, I got the references that Design uses:

 ![img]({{site.url}}/img/12/1.png)

 Therefore, we need to generalize the proportions of the figures for all sizes.
 The first thing to do was